wirecard/wpp-integration-demo-php/README.md

 The test merchant used in these examples has only some very popular credit card brands configured.
 For a list of all supported credit card brands see our [documentation](https://document-center.wirecard.com/display/PTD/Wirecard+Payment+Page).

 ## Queries and further operations
-For queries and further operations we suggest you use the [Payment SDK for PHP](https://github.com/wirecard/paymentSDK-php) library.
+For queries and further operations we recommend to use the [Payment SDK for PHP](https://github.com/wirecard/paymentSDK-php) library.
 For the most common use cases we provide examples in this project.
 You can find further examples in the [wiki of the Payment SDK for PHP](https://wirecard.github.io/paymentSDK-php/examples/)

 ### The most common queries